zakcali/convert2poptree/README.md

     7- create a text file named "demo-output.dat", open it with a text editor, paste it, then save it.
     8- Download and run Poptree2 software, click "Data Input" to read "demo-output.dat".
     9- Use poptree2 software.

+You can use http://etetoolkit.org/treeview/ to paste and draw phylogenetic tree.
+You can find example output at: http://etetoolkit.org/treeview/?treeid=3e0fa6820dcdf29e71533776a2a6ec21&algid=

+Note frequency data is real, and got from http://allelefrequencies.net